Garmin Approach S70

 Bottom Line

-Choose it if you want the most complete golf-first smartwatch with a superb screen and long battery life.
-Skip it if you only need basic yardages or hate paying extra for add-on features.
+Choose the Garmin Approach S70 if you want premium golf maps, virtual caddie tools, health metrics, music, notifications, and long battery life in one watch.
+Skip it if you only need basic yardages or dislike paying extra for premium features.

 Best for